quicwg/base-drafts/draft-ietf-quic-recovery.md

 what it observes (see {{smoothed-rtt}}), and limits potential underestimation due to erroneously-reported delays by the peer.

-The RTT for the path may change over time.
-If the real path RTT decreases, it should be observed quickly.
+The RTT for a path may change over time.
+If a path's actual RTT decreases, it should be observed quickly.
 If the real path RTT increases, it will not be observed, but the impact is limited to allowing some RTT samples that are smaller than the new RTT be included in smoothed_rtt.